Novel Quantum Spin Liquid States in the $S = {\frac{1}{2}}$ Three-Dimensional Compound Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$

-A variant of the above is a triangular lattice system LiZn$_{2}$Mo$_{3}$O$_{8}$ where, with decreasing temperature, the triangular magnetic lattice is found to decouple into a combination of free spins and a honeycomb lattice which then condenses into a valence-bond solid (VBS) state \cite{sheckelton2012possible,flint2013emergent}.
+A variant of the above is a triangular lattice system LiZn$_{2}$Mo$_{3}$O$_{8}$ where, with decreasing temperature, the triangular magnetic lattice is found to decouple into a combination of free spins and a honeycomb lattice which then condenses into a valence bond solid (VBS) state \cite{sheckelton2012possible,flint2013emergent,Sheckelton2014}.

-While most studies focus on two-dimensional systems, there has been some work on three-dimensional systems such as those with corner shared tetrahedra, hyperhoneycomb systems.
-Three-dimensional (3D) arrangements of spin systems exhibit mostly ordered behaviour in the absence of a special geometry.
+While most studies focus on quasi-two-dimensional systems, there has been some work on three-dimensional systems such as those with corner shared tetrahedra, hyperhoneycomb systems.
+Three-dimensional (3D) arrangements of spin systems exhibit mostly ordered behavior in the absence of a special geometry.
 QSL state in a $S = {\frac{1}{2}}$ system with a 3D geometry and strong frustration has been realised in PbCuTe$_{2}$O$_{6}$ ~\cite{chillal2020evidence}.

 Our attention has been captured by the rhombohedral pyrochlore family (RE)$_{3}$M$_{2}$Sb$_{3}$O$_{14}$ (RE = Y, La, Pr, Nd, Sm, Eu, Gd, Tb, Dy, Ho, Er, Yb, Lu).
-This series of materials has a rare-earth (RE) 2D Kagome lattice separated by triangular planes of M$^{2+}$ ions~\cite{dun2016magnetic, dun2017structural, paddison2016emergent, fu2014crystal, kumar2022magnetic,lee2023random,lee2024random2,yang2021intrinsic,bradley2023high,li2014syntheses,mayouf2023synthesis,sanders2016aug,sanders2016re3sb3zn2o14,scheie2016}.
+This series of materials has a rare-earth (RE) 2D kagome lattice separated by triangular planes of M$^{2+}$ ions~\cite{dun2016magnetic, dun2017structural, paddison2016emergent, fu2014crystal, kumar2022magnetic,lee2023random,lee2024random2,yang2021intrinsic,bradley2023high,li2014syntheses,mayouf2023synthesis,sanders2016aug,sanders2016re3sb3zn2o14,scheie2016}.
 However, the cubic phase is preferred with decreasing size of the lanthanide ion and the compound Y$_{3}$Mn$_{2}$Sb$_{3}$O$_{14}$ has a cubic pyrochlore structure (space group $Fd\bar3m$) \cite{fu2014crystal}.
 In the past few years, many exotic states have been reported for (RE)$_{3}$Mg$_{2}$Sb$_{3}$O$_{14}$ (RE = Nd, Gd, Dy, Er) such as scalar chiral spin order, dipolar spin order, kagome spin ice, Kosterlitz-Thouless transition \cite{dun2016magnetic}.
 We have on the other hand focused on having a nonmagnetic ion at the rare-earth site while keeping a magnetic ion (Cu$^{2+}$ $S = 1/2$) on the M-site; i.e., Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$.
 The aim is to investigate for any novel states due to the triangular Cu$^{2+}$ lattice.